What does an EHO Visit consist of?

 – Waste areas are secure, appropriate and emptied regularly

-– Pest control equipment and procedures are appropriate
+– Vermin control equipment and procedures are appropriate

 • Is ventilation clean and appropriate?

 • Are grease traps, extractors, dishwashers etc, serviced and clean?

 • HACCP or Safer Food Better Business plan in place and adhered to?